dojo/site/content/blog/en/dojo-resource-widgets.md

 The `resource` middleware provides an API to interact with the resource template.

-* `createOptions`: This is used to create a payload specific to your widget via `createOptions(id)`, where `id` is the id of the widget.
-This is useful, because you can have multiple widgets using the same resource in your application, so internally, Dojo will manage that.
+* `createOptions`: Create a payload specific to your widget via `createOptions(id)`, where `id` is the widget's id.
+This method is useful because you can have multiple widgets using the same resource in your application, so internally Dojo will manage that automatically.
-* `getOrRead`: You can use this method to request data from the resource, using the template and the options you provide it.
-Under the hood, this function is going to be asynchronous, so there are some utility APIs you can use to determine the resource state.
+* `getOrRead`: Request data from the resource, using the template and the options you provide it.
+Under the hood, this function is asynchronous, so there are some utility APIs you can use to determine the resource state.
 * `isLoading`: Given the template and options, it will let you know if the resource if still fetching data.
 * `isFailed`: Given the template and options, will return `true` or `false` if the resource action failed.
 It's in the name.

-The rest of this code is getting the current search query, current page, and news item ids that are being filtered out.
+The rest of this code is getting the current search query, current page, and news item ids that get filtered out.

-Let's dig in to some widget rendering logic.
+Let's dig into some widget rendering logic.

 ```tsx
 const HackerNewList = factory(function HackerNewList({